· · · ·

 The Salvation Army of Greensboro

-ABOUT: The Salvation Army pledges to do the most good with contributions of money, time, and resources, evidenced in that 82 cents of every dollar donated are directly allocated to services that assist people in need.
+About: The Salvation Army pledges to do the most good with contributions of money, time, and resources — 82 cents of every dollar donated are directly allocated to services that assist people in need.

-NEEDS: Our biggest need during Christmas is for volunteers to ring bells.
-This is a great family tradition to establish and can accommodate any age!
-Our next largest need during the holiday is new, unwrapped toys.
-Specifically, we need toys for older kids, 10-12 years old, as well as infant toys and items.
-Also, there are opportunities to volunteer at the Christmas Toy Shop, or Center of Hope shelter, and the Boys & Girls Clubs.
+Needs: The biggest holiday need is volunteers to ring bells — a great family tradition for any age!
+Also needed: new, unwrapped toys (especially for ages 10-12 and infants), and volunteers at the Christmas Toy Shop, Center of Hope shelter, and Boys & Girls Clubs.

 Sanctuary House & A Sweet Success Bakery